Letter from Our Founder

 Our mission is to create progressive, broad-based, child-centered, educational programs to meet the requirements of our changing world while exciting and invigorating creative children to embrace challenges with courage and confidence, becoming active thinkers, producers, and problem-solvers.

 The idea for the CIFA came out of a deep concern for the future.
 In 2012, when I saw how quickly the world was changing, and how these changes – in the economy, media, technology and the environment – were affecting children.
 I intuitively felt that children were becoming disconnected from basic life-sustaining activities Because I have personally found solace and inspiration in my ability to make my own clothing, I felt that this was an area that I would be able to give back to young people and bring to our collective future.
 My motivation for founding the CIFA comes from an urge to support our children in inheriting this complex world with confidence and have the ability to take charge of the challenges to come.

-Fashion, to me, has always been about expressing oneself from a very personal and creative point of view, and engaging in society by finding one's “style tribe” or making a social statement against oppression through one's appearance.
-Still, I am critical of the way fashion emphasizes the elevation of some people over others through exploitative labor practices, an inequality integral to its very nature, and, of course, wasteful practices of consumer culture.
-The Children's Institute of Fashion Arts is devoted to educating children through a progressive, child-centered pedagogy that will foster self-understanding as well as a social awareness that unfolds as the child grows.
+Fashion, to me, has always been about expressing oneself from a very personal and creative point of view, or making a social statement against oppression through one’s appearance.
+I am critical of the way fashion emphasizes the elevation of some people over others through exploitative labor practices, an inequality integral to its very nature, and, of course, wasteful practices of consumer culture.
+The Children’s Institute of Fashion Arts is devoted to educating children through a progressive, child-centered pedagogy that will foster self-understanding as well as a social awareness that unfolds as the child grows.